yosef014/senior-fullstack-developer-task/README.md

 1. **User Role Management**
    - Replace the current single-role-per-user setup with support for **multiple roles**.
-   - The DB column `role` should be change to `roles` and it's type to JSON, it will contains array of roles
+   - The DB column `role` should be change to `roles` and it's type to `JSON`, it will contain a JSON array of roles
    - Please use the DB migrations as you would in a real life application

 2. **User Status Enhancement**